Mia Kupres: Juniors

 Kupres won the Outdoor Junior National Championships in singles at the under-14 and under-18 levels.
 She competed on the ITF Junior Circuit from 2017 to 2022, winning two singles titles and two doubles titles, and reached a peak ranking of No. 33.
 She was one of the top prospects of her age in Canada and signed a letter of intent to play at Texas A&M University in 2021.
 She played all of the junior Grand Slam tournaments in 2022, reaching the third round in singles and doubles at the US Open.

 Professional

 Kupres made her debut on the ITF Women's World Tennis Tour in doubles at the W25 event in Gatineau, Quebec, in July 2019.
 She qualified for the singles main draw for the first time at the W15 event in Prokuplje, Serbia, in July 2021.
 She won her first ITF doubles title at the W15 event in Oberpullendorf, Austria, in December 2022.

-Partnering Ariana Arseneault, Kupres won the 2024 Championnats Banque Nationale de Granby, defeating Liang En-shuo and Park So-hyun in the final.
+Partnering Ariana Arseneault, Kupres won the 2024 Championnats de Granby, defeating Liang En-shuo and Park So-hyun in the final.
 The pair were also runners-up at the 2024 Dow Tennis Classic, losing to second seeds Emily Appleton and Maia Lumsden in the final.